astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 The above code download and extract MNIST data in the MNIST\_data/ folder in the current directory that we are running the python script.
 The reshape flag is set to **False** because we want the image format as it is which is 28x28x1.
-The reason is because we are aimed to train a CNN classifier which takes images as input.
+The reason is that we are aimed to train a CNN classifier which takes images as input.
 If the one\_hot flag is set to **True** it returns class labels as a one\_hot label.
-However we set the one\_hot flag to **False** for customized preprocessing and data organization.
+However, we set the one\_hot flag to **False** for customized preprocessing and data organization.
 The **input.provide\_data** function is provided to get any data with specific format separated by training and testing sets and